 Not only that, visitors can choose to go for a short trek and walk along the canopy treetop suspended bridge at a high of 60m above the ground.
 If you are lucky, you might even be able to spot the rare Rafflesia flower in full bloom.

-Sip at the Tea Garden
+Sip Tea at the Sabah Tea Garden

 Visit Kundasang War Memorial